Eritrea shuts all borders with Ethiopia – unilaterally | Africanews

 The final route to be blocked according to the DW Amharic service was the Bure – Assab crossing which was opened only last December.
 The Afar region communication bureau confirmed the report adding that the closure was only on the Eritrean side.

-“After closing Serha-Zalambesa border crossing in December and Om Hajer-Humera last week, Ethiopia officials saying Eritrea shut Assab-Bure this morning – meaning all border points are now closed,” a Reuters journalist, Aaron Maasho said in a tweet.
+“After closing Serha-Zalambesa border crossing in December and Om Hajer-Humera last week, Ethiopia officials saying Eritrea shut Assab-Bure this morning – meaning all border points are now closed,” a Reuters journalist, Aaron Maasho said in a tweet of April 22.

 The last time a border closure was reported was in December 2018 with the particular crossing point located in the Tigray regional state.
 A regional spokesperson said at the time, “The restrictions have only been imposed on the Eritrean side.
 We did not receive any prior notice.”

-The Serha-Zalambesa crossing was opened in September 2018, coinciding with the Ethiopian New Yeaer, after the countries agreed to remove their troops as part of a reconciliation process.
+The Serha-Zalambesa crossing was opened in September 2018, coinciding with the Ethiopian New Year, after the countries agreed to remove their troops as part of a reconciliation process.

 Thousands of people have crossed since.
 Trade has flourished and families separated since war broke out between Ethiopia and Eritrea in 1998 have reunited.